BRBussy/vault/README.md

 # [3] take note of unseal keys and root token

-# [4] unseal (again the following can be done either in container or from host)
+# [4] unseal (done either in container or from host)
-# done at least 3 times with 3 separate keys
 vault operator unseal
 vault operator unseal either_key_is_here vault operator unseal # or key is entered at prompt

+# Note:
+# - the 'vault operator unseal' command needs to be entered 3 times
-# either the key is provided in the cli or at a prompt which is provided if key is not
+# - either the key is provided in the cli or at a prompt which is provided if key is not
-# Note: using the prompt is the recommended approach to avoid keys remaining in terminal history
+# - using the prompt is the recommended approach to avoid keys remaining in terminal history
 ```

 Vault server is now started, initialised and unsealed.
 It will remain sealed until the server is either restarted or resealed through API.